Illyricum (Roman province): Roman province

-After his campaigns in Illyricum, Octavian fought a war against Marc Antony and Cleopatra VII of Egypt in 31/30 BC.
+After his campaigns in Illyricum, Octavian fought a war against Mark Antony and Cleopatra VII of Egypt in 31/30 BC.
 He won and became the sole ruler of Rome, instituting government reforms which made him the first Roman emperor.
 Illyricum became a province as a formal administrative unit in 27 BC, as part of the settlement by which the Roman senate formalised Octavian's personal rule.
 He received the honorary title of Augustus, and modern historians call the ensuing period the Augustan age.
 The settlement divided the empire into senatorial and imperial provinces.
 The former were under the authority of the senate, which chose their governors from its own ranks.
 The latter were under Augustus, who appointed their governors.
 Augustus held the frontier provinces, which hosted the bulk of the Roman troops.
 Initially Illyricum was a senatorial propraetorial province.
 Rebellions in the province showed the necessity of maintaining a strong force there and in 11 BC it became an imperial province under the governorship of Publius Cornelius Dolabella.